sandialabs/slycat/docs/GET-Remote-Image.rst

   session must have been created using :http:post:`/remotes`, and the session must have a running agent.
 Use :http:post:`/remotes/(sid)/browse(path)` to lookup remote file paths.
+  The returned file may be optionally cached on the server and retrieved using :http:get:`/projects/(pid)/cache/(key)`.

   The caller *may* optionally choose to resize the image and / or convert it to another file type.
 Note that this can reduce performance significantly as